gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "But it was unanimous."

 "Oh, Vurt, that's wonderful!"
 She glanced over her shoulder fearfully.
 "But you must go.
 You must!
 My father sleeps lightly these days.
-If he discovers you...
+If he discovers you… Go, please."
-Go, please."

 "When can I see you?"